 It’s okay that the dry ingredients are under the peaches.
 As it bakes, it will rise.

 Finally, bake for about 1 hour until you have a golden, crusted top.

 I like this better than any other cobbler I have tried.
-Because I use my home canned peach pie filling, it has extra flavor and the spices from the canned peaches!
+Because I use my home-canned peach pie filling, it has an extra flavor and the spices from the canned peaches!